GabrielRoquigny/RoverKata/README.md

 ## Goals
 1. Rover need to rotate to the left.
-Exemple:*
+Example:*

   ```
   -------